-4,250,000 shares of common stock.
-To the extent that the underwriters sell more than the 4,250,000 shares, we have granted underwriters the option to purchase up to an additional 637,500 shares on the same terms within 30 days of the date of this prospectus.
+5,000,000 shares of common stock.
+To the extent that the underwriters sell more than the 5,000,000 shares, we have granted underwriters the option to purchase up to an additional 750,000 shares on the same terms within 30 days of the date of this prospectus.

-21,570,468 shares of common stock
+28,110,242 shares of common stock

-To fund new investment opportunities, to repay outstanding indebtedness under the Facility (as defined below), and for general corporate purposes.
+To fund new investment opportunities, to repay outstanding indebtedness under our Revolving Facility, and for general corporate purposes.

 We intend to distribute quarterly dividends to holders of our common stock out of profits legally available for distribution.
 Our quarterly distributions, if any, will be determined by our board of directors.
+Investors in this offering will be eligible to receive our next dividend of \$0.36 per share, to be paid on December 14, 2012 to stockholders of record on November 23, 2012.

-See "Tax Matters" on page S-32 of this prospectus supplement and "Tax Matters" beginning on page 90 of the accompanying prospectus for a discussion of material U.S. federal income tax considerations applicable an investment in shares of our common stock.
+See "Tax Matters" on page S-34 of this prospectus supplement and "Tax Matters" beginning on page 90 of the accompanying prospectus for a discussion of material U.S. federal income tax considerations applicable an investment in shares of our common stock.